 Companies that are looking for more information regarding Title VII, Title IX, or other sexual harassment law compliance have several options to get more information.
 It is important for companies to create effective ways of promoting compliance.
 A significant part of those efforts should be to create an atmosphere that is not conducive to sexual harassment.

 If you need help with sexual harassment, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.